shindekranti088/shindekranti088/README.md

-# Hi there! 👋 I'm Pratik Bhudke
+# Hi there! 👋 I'm Kranti Shinde

-🚀 Passionate **Full Stack Developer** with expertise in **Java, Spring Boot, Angular, and DevOps**.
+🚀 Passionate **Full Stack Developer** with expertise in **Java, Spring Boot, React, and DevOps**.
 I love building scalable web applications, exploring new technologies, and contributing to open-source projects.

 ## 👨‍💻 About Me
 - 🎓 **BE in Information Technology**